Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, some 20.5% of residents work from home, a figure that may reflect COVID-19 conditions.
-Service frequency averages 269 trips per day across all routes, equating to approximately 46 weekly trips per individual stop.
+According to the 2021 Census, 20.5% of residents work from home, possibly due to COVID-19 conditions.
+Across all routes, service frequency averages 269 trips daily, equating to about 46 weekly trips per individual stop.

 Frequently Asked Questions - Transport